leeee-me/rpi-arm64-ubuntu-o-debian-build/README.md

 Study the scripts themselves and then customize anything you would like to have.
 <pre>

 $ ./buildrootfs.sh # this is general aarch64 debian or ubuntu debootstrap
   or
   ./buildrootfs-arm32.sh # this is general armhf debian or ubuntu debootstrap or
-  ./buildrootfs-raspbian.sh # this is special debootstrap for RPi's raspbian armhf only
+  ./buildrootfs-raspbian.sh # this is special debootstrap for RPi's raspbian armhf only or
+  ./buildrootfs-tasksel.sh # add tasksel with appropriate ubuntu back-port apt sources and try to install mate-desktop later

 $ ./buildfirmware.sh